-The next time you are strolling along the Corvallis downtown waterfront, be sure to take a peek at the Madison Street side of the Great Harvest Bread building – you’ll be treated to periodically-rotating examples of local poetry.
+The next time you stroll along the Corvallis downtown waterfront, be sure to take a peek at the Madison Street side of the business at 134 SW First Street – you’ll be treated to local poetry.

-In 1998, Linda Modrell, the Benton County Commissioner, was presented with the sign of the defunct Midway Theater (formerly located on Hwy 20).
-Modrell wanted the sign to be preserved and enjoyed by the public.
-David Livingston of Endex Engineering generously volunteered to restore and hang the sign on an Endex-owned building at the corner of Southwest First Street and Madison Avenue.
+In 1998, Linda Modrell, then a Benton County Commissioner, was presented with the sign of the defunct Midway Theater (formerly located on Hwy 20).
+Modrell wanted the sign preserved and enjoyed by the public.
+David Livingston of Endex Engineering generously volunteered to restore and hang the sign on an Endex-owned building, on the corner of First and Madison Avenues.

 Once the sign was in place, David Livingston approached The Arts Center about filling the sign with artwork.
 Hester Coucke, The Arts Center’s Curator, suggested that poetry would be an art form true to the original purpose of the sign: a means for displaying words.
 The Arts Center formed a committee to select the poems, and Endex Engineering continues to provide volunteer help in hanging the new poems periodically.